PRANCE metalwork is a leading manufacturer of metal ceiling and facade systems.

 The degree of flexibility starts with form.
 One can create panels in squares, rectangles, curves, or more intricate geometric designs by means of fabrication.
 Strength found in metal panels supports complex design without sacrificing form over time or bending.
 Almost any hue can be used on surfaces ranging from matte to glossy, brushed to powder-coated.

-This customizing has a substantial influence for commercial projects including visual identity or brand-specific architecture.
+This customization has a substantial influence on commercial projects, including visual identity or brand-specific architecture.
 By letting companies convey identity through ceiling design and simultaneously more effectively control noise, acoustic ceiling panels combine form and purpose.

 Commercial building designs of today can easily include acoustic ceiling panels.
 Their capacity to adopt several forms and finishes helps to enhance the whole aesthetic impression of a building.